beshur/validate/README.md

+### About
+Yet another jQuery form validation library.

+Current status: some stuff is deprecated, a massive update is coming soon.

 ### Validate_ini()
 Just call validize.validate_ini("[data-validate]") when window is ready.
 It is safe to recall it when new fields are added.